QubesOS/qubes-doc/managing-os/templates/ubuntu.md

 documentation in the [source code repository](https://github.com/QubesOS/qubes-builder/blob/master/README.md).

-To quickly prepare the builder configuration, you can use `setup` script available in the repository - it will interactively ask you which templates you want to build.
+To quickly prepare the builder configuration, you can use the `setup` script available in the repository - it will interactively ask you which templates you want to build.

-The build for Ubuntu 14.4 LTS (Trusty) is currently broken.
+The build for Ubuntu 14.4 LTS (Trusty) should be straightforward.

 The build for Ubuntu 16.4 LTS (Xenial) is straightforward.